EOxServer/eoxserver/docs/sphinx/en/users/crss.rst

 ----------------------------

-The Coordinate Reference System (CRS) denotes the projection of coordinates to an actual position on the Earth.
+The Coordinate Reference System (CRS) denotes the projection of coordinates to an actual position on Earth.
-The EOxServer allows configuration of supported CRSes for WMS and WCS services.
+EOxServer allows the configuration of supported CRSes for WMS and WCS services.
-The CRSes used by the EOxServer are specified exlusively by means of the
-`EPSG numerical codes <http://www.epsg-registry.org>`_.
+The CRSes used by EOxServer are specified exclusively by means of `EPSG numerical codes <http://www.epsg-registry.org>`_.

 Web Map Service
 ---------------

-The EOxServer allows specification of the overal list of CRSes supported by all published map layers (listed at top layer of the WMS ``Capabilities`` XML document).
+EOxServer allows the specification of the overall list of CRSes supported by all published map layers (listed at the top layer of the WMS ``Capabilities`` XML document).
 In case of no common CRS the list can be empty.
-In addition to the list of the common CRSes each individual layer has its *native* CRS which need not to be necessarily listed among the common CRSes.
+In addition to the list of common CRSes each individual layer has its *native* CRS which need not to be necessarily listed among the common CRSes.
 The meaning of the *native* CRS changes based on the EO dataset: